lemlac/mulem/docs/reference.md

 {- {- Nested Comment -} -}
 ```

 A program in Mulem is divided into expressions and sequences.
 Sequences can either be delimited with whitespace and semi-colons (`;`) or brackets and commas (`,`).
 The default is a whitespace sequence, where each line is an expression.
-Multiple expressions can be on one line seperated by semi-colons (`;`).
+Multiple expressions can be on one line separated by semi-colons (`;`).

 ```mulem
 expr